-Larissa Smith Fergeson is the University’s Interim Provost and Vice President for Academic Affairs, overseeing faculty and staff in Longwood’s four academic colleges and honors college.
+Larissa Smith Fergeson is the University’s Provost and Vice President for Academic Affairs, overseeing faculty and staff in Longwood’s four academic colleges and honors college.

 Fergeson has been at Longwood since 2000.
 As a professor of history, she specializes in 20th century African-American history, history of the U.S. South, and Virginia history.
 She chaired the Faculty Senate from 2010-13, and served on the SACSCOC Reaffirmation Executive Committee, which culminated in Longwood’s most recent reaffirmation.
 In 2014 she was named the university liaison to the Robert R. Moton Museum and served as vice chair of the Academic Core Curriculum Committee which revised the general education program.
 In 2015 she served as Associate Provost for Outreach Programs and Initiatives.

 She holds a bachelor’s degree in political and social thought from the University of Virginia, and an M.A.
 Ph.D. in American History from Emory University.